 In order to monitor these risks, organisations are performing thorough due diligence reviews of all associations, partners and prospects to protect themselves against cyber threats and to reduce liability should sensitive information be compromised.

 Cybersecurity due diligence is particularly important when it comes to mergers and acquisitions as it helps discoverers make informed decisions regarding cybersecurity and related responsibilities.
-It also comes in handy when dealing with cyber insurance, and when forming a security risk rating score and how to mitigate the risks.
+It also comes in handy when dealing with cyber insurance, forming a security risk rating score and mitigating the risks.

 What is cybersecurity due diligence?